 They also spend some time together doing more pleasant things, like watching movies at night and discussing current events during meals.
 Sometimes she has to practically drag Red away from his research to give himself a rest, and sometimes he falls asleep with his head on her shoulder halfway through the film while his pikachu curls up on his lap.
 She doesn’t mind.

 Her own investigations continue apace, though maybe not swiftly enough to keep Sam from getting a little antsy.
 And given what might be at stake, she doesn’t blame him.
-A few times, she almost asks Red to take a walk with her.
-To pass by the researcher’s house, and ask him what he senses from inside.
+A few times, she almost asks Red to take a walk with her, with the plan to pass by the researcher’s house and ask him what he senses from inside.

 It would be unethical.
 She knows that, just as she knows that involving Red that way would be twice as bad as hiring some psychic without scruples.
 If she’s willing to do something like that, she might as well have asked her investigator to bend some laws.
 Using a psychic isn’t even necessarily safer, if the researcher turns out to be a sensitive like her, and notices someone touching his thoughts.